DaoCloud/DaoCloud-docs/docs/en/docs/mspider/troubleshoot/cluster-interconnect.md

 ## Traffic in Mesh Only Hits Test Services in Some Clusters

-In a managed mesh with 2 clusters, multi-cloud interconnect is enabled and successfully configured.
+In a hosted mesh with 2 clusters, multi-cloud interconnect is enabled and successfully configured.
 However, continuous access to the test service via the ingress gateway only hits test services in some clusters.

 ### Cause Analysis